Lima bean: Domestication

 The lima bean is a domesticated species of economic and cultural importance worldwide, especially in Mexico.
 The species has two varieties.
 The wild variety is silvester and the domesticated one is lunatus.

 Crop

-In the U.S, it is a warm-season crop, grown mainly in Delaware and the mid-Atlantic region for processing and in the Midwest and California for dry beans.
-Baby lima beans are planted in early June and harvested about 10–12 weeks later.
+In the U.S., it is a warm-season crop, grown mainly in Delaware and the mid-Atlantic region for processing and in the Midwest and California for dry beans.
+Baby lima beans are planted in early June and harvested about ten to twelve weeks later.
 In western New York State, baby lima bean production increased greatly from 2011 to 2015.

 Cultivation and cultivars

 Cultivation

-In Oaxaca, Mexico, the main rainy season lasts from June to August and most of the above-ground parts die during dry season.
+In Oaxaca, Mexico, the main rainy season lasts from June to August, and most of the above-ground parts die during the dry season.
 Germination or budding occurs in June or July.
 The first inflorescence is in October or November.
 The production of flowers and fruits usually ends between February and April.

 Cultivars

 Both bush and pole (vine) cultivars exist; the latter range from 1 to 5 m in height.
 The bush cultivars mature earlier than the pole cultivars.
 The pods are up to 15 cm long.
 The mature seeds are 1 to 3 cm long and oval to kidney-shaped.
 In most cultivars, the seeds are quite flat, but in the "potato" cultivars, the shape approaches spherical.
 White seeds are common, but black, red, orange, and variously mottled seeds are also known.
 The immature seeds are uniformly green.
 Lima beans typically yield 2900 to 5000 kg of seed and 3000 to 8000 kg of biomass per hectare.

 The seeds of the cultivars listed below are white unless otherwise noted.
 Closely related or synonymous names are listed on the same line.